rubys/bootstrap/bylaws.md

 and

-(iii)    two or more such Directors have not objected to the taking of any such action by written notice delivered to the JS Foundation within ten business days following the date that written notice of the Directors action is mailed or otherwise delivered to such Directors.
+(iii)    two or more such Directors have not objected to the taking of any such action by written notice delivered to the $FOUNDATION within ten business days following the date that written notice of the Directors action is mailed or otherwise delivered to such Directors.

 Such filing shall be in paper form if the minutes are maintained in paper form and shall be in electronic